 {\bf Evaluation Challenges:} It is infeasible to construct a dataset of POI recommendation QA pairs, which has an exhaustively labeled answer-set for each question, since the candidate space is very large.
 Hence, this dataset suffers from the problem of false negatives, and $Acc@N$ metrics under-report system performance.
 Still, they are shown to be correlated with human relevance judgments \cite{TourQue}.
 We therefore, use these metrics for all experiments, but additionally present a small human-study on the end-task, verifying the robustness of our results.

-{\bf Location Tagging: } In order to get mentions of locations in questions, we manually label a set of $425$ questions from the training set for location mentions.
+{\bf Location Tagging in Questions: } In order to get mentions of locations in questions, we manually label a set of $425$ questions from the training set for location mentions.
 We then use a BERT-based sequence tagger\footnote{github.com/codedecde/BiLSTM-CCM/tree/allennlp} trained on this set to label locations.
 The tagger has a macro-$F1$ of 88.03.
 This tagger tags all location mentions in a question without considering their utility for spatial-reasoning.
 It is possible that a question may contain {\bf only} distractor-locations, i.e., locations-mentions that do not need to be reasoned over the answering task.

-For location-mentions in questions, once the location-mentions are tagged, we remove the punctuations and stopwords from the tagged-location span and if the remaining text has a length of less than 4 characters or is identified as a popular acronym, continent, country, city or state (list from Wikipedia), we ignore it ( to reduce noise in geotagging).
+Once the location-mentions are tagged, we remove the punctuations and stopwords from the tagged-location span.
 We then query the Bing Maps Location API\footnote{https://bit.ly/36Vazwo} using the location-mention along with the city (known from question meta-data) to get the geo-tags.
-We further reduce noise by ignoring a location mention: (1) if no results were found from BING, or (2) If the geo-tag is beyond 40km from city center.
-We found the location-mention geo-tagging precision on a small set of 83 location-mentions to be 96\%.
+To reduce noise in geo-tagging, we ignore the location-mention if the remaining text has a length of less than $4$ characters or is identified as a popular acronym, continent, country, city or state (lists from Wikipedia).
+We further reduce noise by ignoring a location mention: (1) if no results were found from BING, or (2) If the geo-tag is beyond 40km from the city center.
+We found the location-mention geo-tagging precision on a small set of $83$ location-mentions to be 96\%.

-We label all questions in the full dataset using this tagger, resulting in approximately 49.54\% of the QA pairs containing at least one location-mention.
+We label all questions in the full dataset using this tagger, resulting in approximately 49.54\% of the QA pairs containing at least one location-mention (see Table \ref{tab:loc-stats-table}).
 In all our experiments, we use the Manhattan distance as our distance value, because it is generally closer to real-world driving/walking distance within a city, as opposed to straight-line distance.